M5ez/M5ez/README.md

 ## Menus

 Menus are a way of letting users choose between different options, usually to influence program flow.
 With ezMenu, you can create a menu, give it some options and run it for the user to choose.
 An ezMenu can display as a list of options, allowing the user to go up and down the list (possibly scrolling off the screen).
-Or it can be a set of full-screen (or really full-canvas) images, with the user scrolling left and right before chooing one.
+Or it can be a set of full-screen (or really full-canvas) images, with the user scrolling left and right before choosing one.
 They are both instances of the ezMenu object

 ![](images/ezMenu1.png)